 - 2.4.1.
-We can refuse a request if:
+Everyone has a right to access official information.
+Disclosure of information should be the default and only refused if there is good reason and it is permitted by the Act.
+Examples of where we can refuse a request are:

 - an exemption applies

 - the request exceeds the appropriate limit

 - we do not hold the information

 - it is repeated or vexatious.